anderly/dnsimple-cli/README.md

         * Show DNS Records of a specific type (A, CNAME, TXT, NS, etc.) for a specific domain
         * Show DNS Records whose content matches a specific filter (e.g. \*spf\*)
         * Add DNS Records to a domain
+        * Show details for a domain DNS Record

 ---
 * Contacts:  `(command: dnsimple contact)`